 Another reason many backpackers advocate ground cloths is to keep out water.
 It seems even the most carefully fitted ground cloth (a few inches smaller than the tent floor) will eventually get moisture in between the tent floor and the ground cloth.
 It will keep moisture in and cause condensation and moisture to build up in the tent.
 Not good!

 So, in my opinion (and it’s just that, my opinion.
 Not a fact. ;) ), a ground cloth is generally not needed for the backpacker who takes a little care with their gear in addition to choosing a site and clearing it appropriately.

 So, when is a ground cloth needed?

 There are times when a ground cloth is admittedly a good investment:

 A backpacker that mainly “cowboy camps” and use a tarp

 For the backpacker that enjoys sleeping under the stars and only uses a tarp in inclement weather, a simple ground cloth is an excellent item to have.
 Throw it down, put your sleeping pad and sleeping bag on top and enjoy the night sky above.
 The ground cloth will help protect and keep the dirt out of your sleeping bag and pad, help organize gear a bit and help protects the backpacker from any dew or ground moisture.

 A backpacker that uses a floorless shelter or a hammock

-Some shelters such as the Megamid do not have the floor for weight saving reasons.
+Some shelters such as the Megamid do not have the floor for weight-saving reasons.
 A ground cloth that is smaller than the total footprint of the shelter weighs less and serves the same function as the ground cloth for the cowboy camper above.
+Hammock campers enjoy using a ground cloth for similar reasons.

 A backpacker or camper that beats on the gear or routinely camps in areas that will rough on a tent

 Anyone who regularly beats on their equipment, camps in areas that are not ‘gentle’ to tents (some established car campgrounds, very rocky soil, etc.) may indeed want to use a ground cloth to protect their tent.

 Peace of mind